souffle17/cas-from-scratch/README.md

-# rough-grapher
+# simple-computer-algebra

-A CLI grapher in rust, using a rudimentary computer algebra system made from scratch.
+A rudimentary CLI computer algebra system made from scratch in Rust.

-This program will print an implicit graph in the command line given two user-provided expressions with prefix notation.
+#### Capabilities
+- Implicit graphing of equations
+- Simplifying expressions (todo)

+#### Expressions
+Expressions need to be in prefix notation seperated by spaces.

 - s = sin
 - c = cos